tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:appliesTo
 - Preferred Label: applies To
 - Definition: Describes the bdqffdq:DataResource about which a bdqffdq:Assertion is made.
 - Comments: If a bdqffdq:Assertion forms the oa:body of an oa:Annotation, the bdqffdq:appliesTo bdqffdq:DataResource would be the oa:target of the bdqffdq:Annotation.
 If bdqffdq:Assertions are composed in bdqffdq:DataQualityReports, the bdqffdq:appliesTo bdqffdq:DataResource is an item examined as part of the bdqffdq:DataQualityReport.
-Expectation for bdqffdq:SingleRecord Test bdqffdq:Assertions on Darwin Core data in BDQ Core is that bdqffdq:appliesTo would point at a dwc:Occurrence record.
+Expectation for bdqffdq:SingleRecord Test bdqffdq:Assertions on Darwin Core data in the BDQ standard is that bdqffdq:appliesTo would point at a dwc:Occurrence record.
 - View in: [term-list](../list/bdqffdq/index.md#appliesTo)

 ********************